 The ToMI Advisory Board will provide written authorization of approved projects, and would be happy to maintain contact during the development period, if the research team finds consultation useful.

 2. When the adaptation is complete, a copy should be sent to the ToMI Advisory Board (again, Tiffany Hutchins at [email protected]) for final approval.
 Approved adaptations will be listed on the ToMI website (http://www.theoryofmindinventory.com) with links to the instrument and to the adaptation team.
 Note that there is no requirement that the term “Theory of Mind” be used in the title of adaptations.
 When it is not used in the title, a footnote or other prominent note should be included on the form acknowledging that this is an authorized adaptation of the “Theory of Mind Inventory.”

 3. Authors of approved versions who wish to explore commercial publication of their instruments must obtain explicit, written permission from the ToMI Advisory Board, holders of the ToMI copyright.
-This permission will normally be granted automatically for all languages other than English, if the previous steps have been followed.
+To request permission, please send an email to [email protected] and describe the translation process, the expertise of the investigators, and provide any evidence for reliability and validity of the translation.
 All authorizations for publication by the ToMI Advisory Board are for specific adaptations whose development have been previously authorized, and have no implications for other adaptations.